Drug Shortages and Discontinuations

 Nitrofurantoin

-- Nitrofurantoin BID 100 mg capsules (macrocrystal/monohydrate): return to stock date: mid-October/24
+- Nitrofurantoin BID 100 mg capsules (macrocrystal/monohydrate) - late Feb 2025

-- Nitrofurantoin 50 mg capsules (macrocrystal) - expected availability: mid-October/24
+- Nitrofurantoin 50 mg capsules (macrocrystal) - late Feb 2025

-- Nitrofurantoin 100 mg capsules (macrocrystal) - indeterminate availability
+- Nitrofurantoin 100 mg capsules (macrocrystal) - late Feb 2025

-- Nitrofurantoin 50 mg tablets - Available
+- Nitrofurantoin 50 mg tablets - early Apr 2025

-- Nitrofurantoin 100 mg tablets - Available
+- Nitrofurantoin 100 mg tablets - available

 Note the differences in dosing frequency among the different nitrofurantoin forms: